amenadiel/google-maps-documentation/docs/TextSearchRequest.md

 **Type:**  string

-The request's query term. e.g. the name of a place ('Eiffel Tower'), a category followed by the name of a location ('pizza in New York'), or the name of a place followed by a location disambiguator ('Starbucks in Sydney').
+The request's query term.
+For example, the name of a place ('Eiffel Tower'), a category followed by the name of a location ('pizza in New York'), or the name of a place followed by a location disambiguator ('Starbucks in Sydney').

 radius